Sing … Singe: fire, hair, scars

 These lines came across the rails, oceans, landscape of space and time, with a whisper of heat and frozen tears … from the organizer of sound artistry in various cities.

 I hear a woman muttering these words, walking barefoot on snow through a pine forest at dusk, moving purposefully down a poorly marked path towards … something, but nothing that we are privy to.
 Her brow is furrowed and she has frozen tears on her cheeks, but her eyes are dark, almost hollow.

 Voices sing and morph; the body and branches, perhaps the trunk, burn in the aftermath of a bomb’s explosion.
 Cicatrix resonates in regenerative acts, resiliency, rootedness, and irreparably damaged nerves as it tries to imagine one woman’s language of war amidst a jumble of voices.

-The short piece was produced for the 2008 Third Coast Festival ShortDocs Challenge: Radio Ephemera.
+Produced for the Third Coast Festival ShortDocs Challenge: Radio Ephemera.